Why you should visit Cape Point

-I’m a nature enthusiast so wanting to visit Cape Point came at no surprise on a windy yet hot day to sightsee this world heritage paradise and it was the best decision I ever made.
+I’m a nature enthusiast so wanting to visit Cape Point came as no surprise on a windy yet hot day to sightsee this world heritage paradise.

 Until our next adventure.